Logiqx/covid-stats/docs/nims-population/README.md

 #### Additional NIMS Insights

-There is quite a lot to be gleaned from the NIMS [Data Protection Impact Assessment](https://www.england.nhs.uk/publication/data-protection-impact-assessment-national-flu-and-covid-19-vaccination-programme-including-the-national-immunisation-management-service-nims/).
+There is quite a lot to be gleaned about the data and and out of NIMS in the [Data Protection Impact Assessment](https://www.england.nhs.uk/publication/data-protection-impact-assessment-national-flu-and-covid-19-vaccination-programme-including-the-national-immunisation-management-service-nims/).

 - Searching for "sdrs" and pds" shows the section(s) related to PDS data loaded into NIMS.
-  - e.g. 24/08/2020 – initial SDRS feed (demographic data feed)
+  - 24/08/2020 – initial SDRS feed (demographic data feed)
 - Searching for "death" and " ons " shows the section(s) related to the ONS extract for the deaths by vaccination status.
   - TRE1: Trusted Research Environments (TREs).
 To make de-identified NIMS COVID-19 vaccination data available for scientific research and statistical analysis purposes through the ONS Secure Research Service (SRS) to Accredited Researchers including those working for the Accredited Projects of SPI-M members, AND To link the vaccination data to other data held by ONS.
 - Searching for "phe" shows the section(s) related to the PHE extract for vaccine surveillance and dashboard reports.